abbbi/virtnbdbackup/README.md

 virtnbdrestore -i /tmp/backupset/ -a restore -o /tmp/restore
 ```

-All incremental backups found will be applied to the target image.
+All incremental backups found will be applied to the target images
+in the output directory `/tmp/restore`

 ## Process only specific disks during restore